thejsway/thejsway/manuscript/chapter09.md

 ## JavaScript classes...
 Or lack thereof

-**Object-oriented programming** (in short: OOP) is a programming paradigm based on objects containing both data and behavior.
+**Object-oriented programming** (in short: OOP) is a programming [paradigm](https://en.wikipedia.org/wiki/Programming_paradigm) (a programming style) based on objects containing both data and behavior.
 The previous example shows how a program can be created through the use of objects.

 If you come from another programming background, chances are you already heard about things like classes and inheritance.
 Most object-oriented languages (C++, Java, C#, ...) use **classes** as blueprints for creating objects. **Inheritance** is the fact for a class to inherit properties and behavior from another one, creating a **"is a"** kind of relationship between the two classes.